CullenSharp2/code201-Lab02-/README.md

 # For Lab 3
 We are adding onto our existing pages using loops and arrays.
 This project was pretty challenging, especially to get the array to work the way I wanted it to.
 My problem was figuring out the for loop nested inside the while loop.
 This took the entire lab, but I am happy to finish.
 Hopefully this knowledge stuck!

+# For Lab 4
+Pair progeramming.
+I am working together with Roman and Cullen on eachother's code assignment adding in some functions to our existing questions.